 Obviously, they can view them via their smartphone.

-Recently, KANGAWA creates derived piece, “Today’s Film” in which these digital data including non-renowned videos are converted into analog films and encased in to frames accordingly to the dates.(7)
+Recently, derived piece, “Today’s Film” was created.
+In this work, these digital data including non-renowned videos are converted into analog films and encased in to frames accordingly to the dates.(7)

-This work started from KANGAWA’s fetish have been playing a role as if it salvages human history.
+This work started from fetish have been playing a role as if it salvages human history.

 In ‘August Room’, for instance, numerous number of frames containing all analog films from war-related videos that happened in August cover the whole walls and will give the audiences an impression as if it represents a comprehensive list of human history.

 This project which started from the artist’s thought that “when all digital data can be accessed, this analog piece will firstly gain the raison d'etre”, is forming a “third archives” that swelling without being noticed.

 Ironically, as this work uses found footage from a variety of internet sources it would contradict copyright laws to display the original work in a museum.
 Instead it is possible to observe the original work on personal devices, at private establishments(“In room”) or even projected onto the side of buildings like a graffiti.

 This work does not own any of the found footage, however Japanese lawyer legally assures its originality.
 Another method being employed to avoid copyright laws is to show the work at a very fast pace, so that individual elements cannot be easily identified.

 “In room” is the title of an installation in which individual audience members can view “After the war” in a unique environment.
 Inside the exhibition a small space will be accessible to one person at a time, who will be given a key with which to enter alone.
 Inside this space the key-holder will encounter a space that has completely different sense of time and space from the outside world.

 “Today’s Film” is an art work which frames the films of “war-related videos that happened in the past on today's date” accordingly to the dates.